ICSR2026

 The 2026 International Conference on Shellfish Restoration will bring together the global restoration community for four days of cutting-edge research, practical workshops, and invaluable networking with restoration practitioners from around the world.

-Set in the spectacular Puget Sound region and hosted by the Squaxin Island Tribe, ICSR2026 will explore the intersection of traditional ecological knowledge, modern restoration science, and community-based conservation.
+Set in the spectacular Puget Sound region, ICSR2026 will explore the intersection of traditional ecological knowledge, modern restoration science, and community-based conservation.
+The conference will be held at the Little Creek Resort and Conference Center in Shelton, Washington, operated by the Squaxin Island Tribe.

 Important Dates